'Made a mistake but voters will not', says Amit Shah on Yeddyurappa blooper

 It was nice to see Yuvraj Adyaveer Narasimha Wadiyar too! pic.twitter.com/nEhox0bAIN— Amit Shah (@AmitShah) March 30, 2018

-Addressing the reporters he said"it would catch hold of murderers of his party activists even if they hide in the abyss.
+Addressing the reporters he said" it would catch hold of murderers of his party activists even if they hide in the abyss.
 He said over 24 workers have been killed and the the police has taken no action against the killers.

 "They are roaming scot-free.
 They are being allowed to commit more murders.
 The Siddaramaiah government's end is nearing and when the BJP forms the government, we will track the culprits from the abyss," he said.